bluz71/bluz71.github.io/_posts/2019-03-11-find-replace-helpers-for-vim.md

 Editors such as [Visual Studio Code](https://code.visualstudio.com), [Atom](https://atom.io) and [Sublime](https://www.sublimetext.com) provide a multi-cursor option which allows a user to mark multiple locations, after a search, and then batch-edit simultaneously at those locations.
-This pattern works well for finding and replacing instances that are nearby.
+That pattern works well for finding and replacing instances that are nearby.

 With Vim, I recommend against the use of any multi-cursor plugins, instead the